oracc/oracc-rest/README.md

 Now that the API is up and running in either development or production mode, you can install Elasticsearch so that you can hit the `/search` API endpoints to return the Oracc data.

-To set up Elasticsearch, the following software needs to be installed on your development and production environments.
+To set up Elasticsearch, the following software needs to be installed on within your current development or production environment.

 ### Installing jq